shakiba/guice-config/README.md

     Modules.override(module).with(PrefesModule.system("/path/to/prefs"));

-You can use it along with my [preferd](https://github.com/shakiba/preferd) project to manage deployment configurations.
+It can be used along with [preferd](https://github.com/shakiba/preferd) to manage configurations injected by guice.